 - 0.0000000000001% Dioxins

-At EPA’s request, and as part of the permit process, the Evoqua Facility completed a human health and ecological risk assessment in July 2007.
-The purpose of the risk assessment was to estimate the Evoqua Facility’s current and possible future impacts on the health of local residents and the surrounding environment.
+At EPA’s request, and as part of the permit process, Evoqua completed a human health and ecological risk assessment in July 2007.
+The purpose of the risk assessment was to estimate the Evoqua facility’s current and possible future impacts on the health of local residents and the surrounding environment.
 Based on the risk assessment study, EPA concluded that human health impacts from long-term exposure to stack emissions, fugitive emissions, as well as the combination of the two, were below EPA’s acceptable thresholds.

-Appendix V of the permit: Performance Demonstration Test Plan and Report
+Appendix V of the Permit: Performance Demonstration Test Plan and Report